Ovcharov-Oleksandr/Enchantment_simulator_ana_analyze/README.md

 # Lineage 2 Enchant Cost Analysis

+## What I did

+- Built Monte Carlo simulation of enchant system
+- Analyzed cost growth and risk
+- Compared strategies (with vs without stone)
+- Visualized distributions and outliers

 ## 1. Overview

 This project analyzes the cost and complexity of item enchanting in Lineage 2 using Monte Carlo simulation.